-The Revitalising the LGBTIQ+ Sector Fund will help drive the LGBTIQ+ sector’s economic recovery by backing LGBTIQ+ organisations and businesses, supporting LGBTIQ+ Victorians back to work and investing in our vibrant LGBTIQ+ communities and services.
+The Revitalising the LGBTIQ+ Sector Fund will help drive the LGBTIQ+ sector’s economic recovery by:

-Eligible organisations and businesses can apply for grants of between $30,000 and $50,000 to support continued and increased delivery of services to LGBTIQ+ communities, including staffing and training and development activities.
+Eligible organisations and businesses can apply for grants of between $30,000 and $50,000 to deliver services to LGBTIQ+ communities, including staffing and training and development activities.

 Community information sessions